You use putaway strategies in the Warehouse Management system (WMS), to optimize the storage of goods in the warehouse.

 Information for the Putaway

 When material is put away in the warehouse, it is generally transferred from the goods receipt interim storage area.
-Information about the source (interim storage type, interim storage section, and interim storage bin) is either recorded in the transfer requirement or the system determines it from the WM movement type.
+The information about the source (interim storage type, interim storage section, and interim storage bin) is either stored in the transfer requirement or the system determines it from the WMS movement type.

 Storage Type Search

 The system must then determine in which storage type the material should be put away.
 You define this information in the storage type search table.
-For information on how entries are defined in this table, see the section on defining the storage type search sequence under Strategies in the IMG for Warehouse Management.
+For more information about how entries are defined in this table, see the section on defining the storage type search sequence under

 You can also group materials together using the storage type indicator so that the system uses the same search sequence for these materials and stores materials of the same group in the same storage type or types.
-To implement this you define a:
+To implement this you define:

-- Storage type indicator in the material master record (the Putaway field)
+A storage type indicator in the material master record (in the

-- Storage type indicator in the storage type search table (in the TyInd field)
+A storage type indicator in the storage type search table (in the